tanaes/Moeller_Opentrons_protocol_library/README.md

 .libs/bats/bin/bats test_Extraction.bats
 .libs/bats/bin/bats test_Library_Prep.bats
 ```
-If the test exit successfully, the scripts should be interpretable by the OT-2.
+If the tests exit successfully, the scripts should be interpretable by the OT-2.